khakhalin/notes/00_books.md

 * Deep Learning by Ian Goodfellow et al. [full pdf](http://www.deeplearningbook.org/)
 * Programming in Python: Fluent Python, by Luciano Ramalho (no online version)
 * MML (Mathematics for Machine Learning) by M.P.
 Deisenroth: [full pdf](https://mml-book.github.io/)
 * Hands-On M with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.
 Python obviously.
-[All labs on github](https://github.com/ageron/handson-ml2), but no full version online.
+[All labs on github](https://github.com/ageron/handson-ml2), but no full version of the book online.

 Second priority books:
 * On Programming Well, by Robert C. Martin (no online version)